indremontvilaite/ml_project/README.md

 Bayes optimisation was selected for XGBoost hyperparameter tuning since it should outperfom other optimisation methods as GridSearchCV or RandomSeachCV.

 #### Experiment Tracking
-One of the tools to registter models and track experiments is MLFlow.
+Git as version control system is used here.
+Going further, VSC is providing DVC extension for model tracking.
+Another tools to registter models and track experiments, that I have expierience working with, is MLFlow.
 This part was omitted due to time constrains and technology constrains.